 Blogging as a Cross-Curricular Teaching Tool

 As technology increasingly becomes a part of schools and classrooms, we must use these tools in the best possible manner.
-One of these practices, becoming more and more popular, is the blog as a teaching tool.
+One of these practices, becoming more and more popular, is blogging as a teaching tool.

 There are many reasons why an educator would start a class blog and many insights a learner could gain from the practice.
-It can help boost literacy & critical thinking skills, bolster a learner’s digital skillset, be a hands-on lesson on navigating the online world, and foster deeper learner engagement with a topic.
+Blogs can help boost literacy & critical thinking skills.
+They can bolster a learner’s digital skillset, be a hands-on lesson on navigating the online world, and foster deeper learner engagement with a topic.

 There are many platforms your classroom can use, from WordPress to Weebly to Tumblr.
 However, before you get to that stage, you need to create a code of ethics for your learners online.
 You can create the code of ethics collaboratively with the class and sticky the post to the top of your blog, which acts as a lesson hub.

 Whether you teach English, math or science, elementary or high school, you can be creative in having your learners blog to enhance their learning experience.
 In particular, blogging emphasizes cross-curricular, outside-the-box thinking.
 Here are some suggestions.

 Reflections on Readings

 During class discussions, you probably have a handful of very eager learners discussing the book or article you assigned.
 What about the quieter learners?
 Some learners are not comfortable sharing their opinions out loud.
 Further, this can be a paper-free way to keep track of learners’ assignments & journal entries.

 Miriam Sullivan & Nancy Longnecker studied class blogs as a teaching tool to promote writing and student interaction.
 According to their study, most learners agreed that they write better when they know other learners will read their posts.
 Why not use this (positive) peer pressure to motivate learners to write well?
 An essay can be highlighted as “essay of the month” and shared with the wider community!